ericallam/docrails/source/active_job_basics.md

   end
 end

-# app/jobs/guests_cleanup.rb
+# app/jobs/guests_cleanup_job.rb
-class GuestsCleanupJob < ActiveJob::Base
+class GuestsCleanupJob < ApplicationJob queue_as :low_priority
-  queue_as :low_priority
   #....
 end

 # Now your job will run on queue production_low_priority on your
-# production environment and on staging_low_priority on your staging
+# production environment and on staging_low_priority
-# environment
+# on your staging environment
 ```

 The default queue name prefix delimiter is '\_'.
 This can be changed by setting